saphilli/training-fullstack/phase1/README.md

 # Phase 1 Assessment
 ## LockedMe.com
-A Java console application serving as a file storage platform developed as a Maven project.
+A Java console application serving as a file storage platform.
+This was developed as a Maven project.
 The app accepts commands to add, delete, search and read from files, as well as to add and delete directories.

 ### Running the Application
 Clone this repository and open in an IDE such as Eclipse/IntelliJ to run locally.
 The program entry point is located at `../LockedMe/src/main/java/com/Main.java`.